 Field Trips may be scheduled at any time through the form below.
 Guided programs and STEM Workshops must be scheduled at least two weeks ahead of time and are subject to availability.
-Please view our 2016-2017 Education Guide for detailed field trip information including program descriptions and TEKS alignment.
+Coming soon our 2018-2019 Education Guide that will detail field trip information including program descriptions and TEKS alignment.

 Your group may qualify for our $3/person group rate if you have more than 15 people and pay in one transaction.
 Funding is available for Title 1 schools that may be used to help cover field trip and outreach programs.
 Please email, firstname.lastname@example.org for more information on funding opportunities.

 Self-Guided Programs Be your own guide and download our Museum Educators Guide to view topics and themes you and your students can focus on in our historic, interactive and hands-on exhibits.
 Explore the museum with our Museum Treasure Hunt (K-3) and Museum Scavenger Hunts (3-12).
 Museum Treasure Hunts and Scavenger Hunts can be found on the Educator’s Resource Page.